erpas/rgis/rivergis/help/ras1d_geometry.rst

 Bridges/Culverts
 ----------------

+Bridge and culverts locations are represented by ``Bridges`` layer.
+The layer is processed in a similar manner as cross-sections: intersections with stream centerlines are used to calculate the stations, while elevations represents the top-of-road of the bridge deck.
+Rules for the layer are listed on p.
+4-22 of the `HEC-GeoRAS documentation`_.

 ==============  =================================================================
 .               ``RAS Geometry`` > ``Bridges/Culverts`` > ``River/Reach Names``
 ==============  =================================================================

+Finds a river that the structures are crossing.

 ==============  =================================================================
 .               ``RAS Geometry`` > ``Bridges/Culverts`` > ``Stationing``
 ==============  =================================================================

+Calculates stations of bridges/culverts.

 ==============  =================================================================
 .               ``RAS Geometry`` > ``Bridges/Culverts`` > ``Elevations``
 ==============  =================================================================

+Probes DTM raster(s) for the deck elevations.

 ==============  =================================================================
 |bridgebutton|  ``RAS Geometry`` > ``Bridges/Culverts`` > ``All``
 ==============  =================================================================

+Performs all of the above bridge/culverts actions.

 .. |bridgebutton| image:: img_ico/ras1dBridges.png